Carrow Road: Music

 The stadium has occasionally hosted music concerts.
 Status Quo played a concert there in 1997.
 Elton John, supported by Lulu, appeared at the venue in 2005.
 George Michael gave a performance there on 12 June 2007, supported by Sophie Ellis-Bextor, and Rod Stewart performed a concert at the stadium in June 2011.

 The Elton John and George Michael concerts both attracted crowds of over 20,000 people.
 Andrew Cullen, the director of sales and marketing for the Carrow Road ground, told BBC Radio Norfolk prior to the George Michael performance that he hoped such concerts would become an annual summer event for the venue, if big enough star names could be attracted.
 Westlife were due to be performing in the stadium on 19 June 2020 for their "Stadiums in the Summer Tour" before it was cancelled due to the Coronavirus pandemic.

-Take That performed at the stadium in 2017 and 2019.
+Take That performed at the stadium in 2017, 2019 and 2024.
 Summer 2022 saw The Killers perform on 9 June and Elton John perform on 15 June.
-Arctic Monkeys will be performing there in summer 2023.
+Arctic Monkeys performed there on 7 June 2023.